percona/percona-monitoring-plugins/docs/cacti/mysql-templates.rst

 ``SHOW ENGINES``
    This query requires no special privileges and is necessary for core functionality.
 ``SHOW SLAVE STATUS``
    This query requires either SUPER or REPLICATION CLIENT.
 It is necessary for tracking replication lag on replication slaves, which is enabled by default.
 To disable, edit the ``$chk_options`` array in the configuration.
 Alternatively, use ``pt-heartbeat`` and grant SELECT on the heartbeat table.
 If disabled, parts of the the MySQL Replication Status and MySQL Binary/Relay logs graphs will be empty.
+With Percona Server, the script leverages lock-free ``SHOW SLAVE STATUS NOLOCK`` instead.
 ``SHOW MASTER LOGS``
    This query is used to count up the size of binary logs.
 It requires the SUPER privilege.
 If disabled in the ``$chk_options`` array, then part of the MySQL Binary/Relay logs graph will be empty.
 ``SHOW PROCESSLIST``